horchi/linux-p4d/README.md

 apt install build-essential libssl-dev libjansson-dev libxml2-dev libcurl4-openssl-dev libssl-dev libmariadbclient-dev libmariadb-dev-compat
 ```

-#### if you like to use the MQTT interface to home assistant install the paho.mqtt library:
+#### if you like to use the MQTT interface to the homeassistant, openhab or FHEM install the paho.mqtt library:
 ```
 cd /usr/src/
 git clone https://github.com/eclipse/paho.mqtt.c.git